dannyi96/Image-Cryptography/README.md

 #### B. Decryption
 Decryption just follows the reverse procedure of encryption.
-Given an encrypted image, vectors `Kr` and `Kc` & `ITER_MAX` , decryption can be done by XORing pixels(in reverse sequence) → Shifting Columns → Rolling Rows `ITER_MAX` number of times
+Given an encrypted image, vectors `Kr` and `Kc` & `ITER_MAX` , decryption can be done by XORing pixels(in reverse sequence) → Rolling Columns → Rolling Rows `ITER_MAX` number of times

----

-## Encryption Example
+## Example
 Input image has matrices `R`, `G` and `B` of size 3 X 3 `α` is chosen as 10
 `ITER_MAX` is chosen as 1 (for purpose of this example)